BonusCodePoker

-Let's get up close and personal with French Open history, facts and background.
+Let's get up close and personal with the French Open.
+Today we're talking history, facts and background.
 It's one of our favorite tennis events of the year and you're about to find out why!

 The French Open is held in Stade Roland-Garros in Paris.
 Operating since 1928, this tennis centre has long been the hub for major tournaments in the country.

 French Open history is a disputed topic.
-Most people say that the French Open's origin story starts with the first Championnat de France (French Championships) in 1891.
-But it was pretty different to the French Open we know today.
+Most people say that the story starts with the first Championnat de France (French Championships) in 1891.
+But it was pretty different to the tournament we know today.
 For a start, it was only open to French clubs' players.
-And, unlike the French Open, it was played in a variety of venues.
+And, unlike the modern event, it was played in a variety of venues.

 Meanwhile, other experts claim that the more closely related tournament is the World Hard Court Championships, which began in 1912 and ran for just nine years up until 1923.